NEU-CS3200/streamlit-samples/README.md

-# Streamlit Introduction
+# Streamlit Sample Programs

-Each folder contains a small sample Streamlit App.
+Each folder contains a small Streamlit application demoing basic functionality.

+Before running any of the apps, make sure you have the following Python libraries installed:
+- `streamlit`
+- `pandas`
+- `numpy`